ArcBlock/abtnode-docs/src/deployment/behind-reverse-proxy/index.md

 }
 ```

-This configuration binds the domain name `abtnode.com` to port 8089, and binds the domain name `blocklet.abtnode.com` to port 8090.
+This configuration binds the domain name `abtnode.com` to port 8089 and binds the domain name `blocklet.abtnode.com` to
-At the same time, it should be noted that the Host header needs to be passed to the upstream service through the proxy server.
+port 8090.
+Make sure that Host header is passed to the upstream service through the proxy server.

 ## Update ABT Node Configuration

-After configuring the proxy, you need to modify the configuration file of ABT Node and update the domain name of ABT Node to the configuration file:
+After configuring the proxy, you need to modify the configuration file of ABT Node and update the domain name of ABT
+Node to the configuration file:

 ```yaml
 node: